bezaleel22/cavelms/README.md

 npm install
 ```

-The next step is to set up the database using Prisma.
+The next step is to initialise the database using Prisma cli.
 ```bash
 npx prisma db push
 npx prisma db seed